Petrol, diesel prices raised again | www.lokmattimes.com

 Petrol, diesel prices raised again

-New Delhi, March 25 State-owned oil marketing companies (OMC) on Friday raised petrol and diesel prices for the third time this week.
+New Delhi, March 26 State-owned oil marketing companies (OMC) on Saturday raised petrol and diesel prices for the fourth time this week.

-Accordingly, the increase in the selling price, which includes state levies, central excise and cess amongst others, came days after crude oil rates saw an astronomical rise due to the Russian-Ukrainian crisis.
+Accordingly, the increase in selling price which includes state levies, central excise and cess amongst others, came days after crude oil prices saw astronomical rise due to the ongoing Russia-Ukraine war.

 In New Delhi, the price of petrol and diesel were increased again by 80 paise per litre.

 In Chennai too, they were increased.
-Petrol there now costs Rs 103.67, while diesel is Rs 93.71 per litre.
+Petrol there now costs Rs 104.43 and diesel Rs 94.47 per litre.

-Till Tuesday, fuel prices were steady since early November when the Centre reduced excise duty on petrol and diesel by Rs 5 and Rs 10 per litre, respectively.
+Till Tuesday, fuel prices were steady since November 2021 when the Centre reduced excise duty on petrol and diesel by Rs 5 and Rs 10 per litre, respectively.

-The OMCs revise the transportation fuel cost based on various factors such as rupee to the US dollar exchange rate, cost of crude oil and demand of fuel amongst others.
+The OMCs revised the transportation fuel cost based on various factors such as rupee to US dollar exchange rate, cost of crude oil and demand of fuel amongst others.

 Resultantly, the final price includes excise duty, value added tax and dealer's commission.